 You may also want to learn a few award flight basics to help you understand how to know which airlines fly to your destination.

 What do you do when you find the award space?

-When partner awards show on a website like United or American and you plan to use those miles to book the award, it’ll be a straightforward online booking process.
+When partner awards show on a website like United or American and you plan to use those miles to book the award, you’ll book the award flight directly on their websites.

-For example, when I flew to Patagonia, I found award space for SkyTeam partner, Aerolineas Argentinas, on their website.
-In this case, I had Delta SkyMiles, also a SkyTeam partner.
-I noted all the details and called Delta to reserve the award flight with my SkyMiles.
+But, I did have Delta SkyMiles, also a SkyTeam partner.
+I noted all the flight details and called Delta to reserve the Aerolineas Argentinas award flight with my SkyMiles.

 A couple of tips to keep in mind as you learn…

 - Learn which airlines charge high taxes and fees.

 If the award ticket you’re looking at has hundreds (or thousands!) of dollars in fees, it’s likely not worth paying the miles and the fees.

 - Award pricing is not created equal, nor is it determined by the alliance.

 It pays to compare prices.
 You follow the pricing set by the airline whose miles you’re using to pay not the pricing for the airline operating your flight.